Estádio do Mar

 The Estádio do Mar is a multi-use stadium in Matosinhos, Portugal.
-It is used mostly for football matches and is the home stadium of Leixões.
-The stadium seats 6,000 and was built in 1963 and inaugurated on 1 January 1964 with a match against Benfica, who won 4–0.
+It is used mostly for football matches and is the home stadium of Leixões SC.
+The stadium seats 9,730 and was built in 1963 and inaugurated on 1 January 1964 with a match against Benfica, who won 4–0.

+The stadium currently has a capacity of only 6,000 seats, as the top north stand is closed to the public.

 The stadium is served by the Estádio do Mar station on line A of the Porto Metro.